lheisey/ppv-addons/README.md

 1. npm uninstall -g gulp
 2. npm install -g gulp-cli

 Starting with version 2 of the plugin, the plugin source folder was moved outside of the WordPress installation.
-This was so the script files, git repo, node mudules, and other files not needed by WordPress are not present.
+This was so the script files, git repo, node modules, and other files not needed by WordPress are not present.
 The folder structure used is the ppv-addons plugin source folder and the WordPress installation folder are the same level.
 The files needed by WordPress are compiled or copied from the ppv-addons plugin source folder to the WordPress installation plugins folder.

 Download the zipfile from Github and uzip it.
 Move the unzipped plugin source folder to the same folder containing the WordPress installation.
 The ppv-addon plugin source folder can be renamed to avoid confusion with the generated ppv-addon plugin folder.